Browns’ Josh Gordon ‘humbly’ returns after health absence

 The 27-year-old Gordon has battled addictions to drugs and alcohol throughout his life.
 Last year while he was suspended and in rehab, Gordon said he had never played in a game while sober.

+NFL spokesman Brian McCarthy said Gordon can participate in meetings and conditioning.

+“He cannot practice but may watch,” he said in an email to The Associated Press.
+“No timetable on next steps.”

-The Browns said Gordon was at the team’s facility in Berea, Ohio, and was taking part in meetings and conditioning Saturday.
-He is not expected to be on the field for several days.
+A team spokesman said Gordon was at the team’s facility in Berea, Ohio, and took part in meetings and worked out with his teammates Saturday.
+He is not expected to join them on the field for several days.

 The Browns have remained supportive of Gordon, who has played in just 10 games since 2013 when he led the league with 1,646 yards receiving.
 General manager John Dorsey commended him for his “commitment” to become the “best version of himself.”